 Molecular dynamics simulations of a branched tetradecasaccharide substrate in the active site of a xyloglucan endo-transglycosylase

-Molecular dynamics simulations of the tetradecasaccharide XXXGXXXG in complex with the hybrid aspen xyloglucan endo-transglycosylase PttXET16-34 have been performed and analysed with respect to structure, dynamics, flexibility and ligand interactions.
-Notably, the charge state of the so-called 'helper residue' aspartate 87 (Asp87), which lies between the catalytic nucleophile [glutamate 85 (Glu85)] and general acid/base (Glu89) residues on the same beta strand, had a significant effect on PttXET16-34 active site structure.
-When Asp87 was deprotonated, electrostatic repulsion forced the nucleophile away from C1 of the sugar ring in subsite - 1 and the proton-donating ability of Glu89 was also weakened due to the formation of a hydrogen bond with Asp87, whereas the protonation of Asp87 resulted in the formation of a hydrogen bond with the catalytic nucleophile and correct positioning of the catalytic machinery.
-The results suggest that catalysis in glycoside hydrolase family 16, and by extension clan GH-B enzymes, is optimal when the catalytic nucleophile is deprotonated for nucleophilic attack on the substrate, whereas the 'helper residue' and general acid/base residue are both in their conjugate acid forms to align the nucleophile and deliver a proton to the departing sugar, respectively.
+Molecular dynamics (MD) simulations of the tetradecasaccharide XXXGXXXG in complex with the hybrid aspen xyloglucan endo-transglycosylase PttXET16-34 have been performed and analyzed with respect to structure, dynamics, flexibility and ligand interactions.
+Notably, the charge state of the so-called “helper residue” Asp87, which lies between the catalytic nucleophile (Glu85) and general acid/base (Glu89) residues on the same beta strand, had a significant effect on PttXET16-34 active site structure.
+When Asp87 was deprotonated, electrostatic repulsion forced the nucleophile Glu85 away from C-1 of the sugar ring in subsite -1 and the electrophile Glu89 was also weakened due to the formation of a hydrogen bond to Asp87, whereas the protonation of Asp87 resulted in the formation of a hydrogen bond with the catalytic nucleophile and correct positioning of the catalytic machinery.
+The results suggest that catalysis in glycoside hydrolase family 16, and by extension clan GH-B enzymes, is optimal when the catalytic nucleophile is deprotonated for nucleophilic attack on the substrate, while the “helper residue” and general acid/base residue are both in their conjugate-acid forms to align the nucleophile and deliver a proton to the departing sugar, respectively.

 Place, publisher, year, edition, pages